Fits a negative binomial GLM (via MASS::glm.nb()) and returns model

 modelThe underlying MASS::glm.nb fit object.

-thetaThe estimated negative binomial dispersion parameter (smaller values indicate more overdispersion).
+summary()on the fitted model.thetaThe estimated negative binomial dispersion parameter (smaller values indicate more overdispersion).

 coefficientsA data frame with columns